A stochastic Levenberg-Marquardt method using random models with complexity results: Introduction

+In this paper, we propose a stochastic Levenberg-Marquardt framework that builds upon the algorithm of Bergou et al.~\cite{EBergou_SGratton_LNVicente_2016} to handle both random models and noise in the function evaluations.
+Our setup allows for arbitrarily inaccurate models or function estimates: provided those occur at the same time with a small probability, we can equip our method with complexity guarantees.
+Our analysis adapts that of the stochastic trust-region framework using random models proposed in~\cite{JBlanchet_CCartis_MMenickelly_KScheinberg_2019, RChen_MMenickelly_KScheinberg_2018}, thanks to an appropriate definition of the Levenberg-Marquardt regularization parameter.
+In addition, we quantify convergence using a scaled stationarity criterion that accounts for the least-squares structure of our problem and covers standard as well as recently proposed metrics~\cite{CCartis_NIMGould_PhLToint_2013d}.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:LM} presents our Levenberg-Marquardt framework; Section~\ref{sec:LMprobaprop} established the accuracy requirements we make on the function values and the models, as well as their probabilistic counterparts.
-Global convergence and worst-case complexity of the method are analyzed in Sections~\ref{sec:global} and~\ref{sec:wcc}, respectively.
-Finally, Section~\ref{sec:dataassim} describes an application of our method in data assimilation.
+Section~\ref{sec:LM} describes our Levenberg-Marquardt algorithm.
+Section~\ref{sec:LMprobaprop} details accuracy requirements that we enforce for the noisy function values and the probabilistic models.
+Worst-case guarantees for our framework are provided in Section~\ref{sec:theory}.
+Section~\ref{sec:applis} discusses several applications of our method to inverse problems and machine learning.
+Section~\ref{sec:conclusion} concludes our work.